DS256/Compile-Micropython-BOOT-and-MAIN/README.md

 >>> ip_addr
 '192.168.1.42'
 ```
 Next MAIN.PY is automatically run.
-Note, we have to pass BOOT_OK to MAIN_DISPLAY()
+Note, we have to pass IP_ADDR to MAIN_DISPLAY()
 ```
 # main.py - to call compiled main_display.mpy
 # This is specific to Micropythons